tolitius/gblog/README.md

 vault write secret/postgres @creds     ## this way creds don't go to the shell history
 ```

-The file `creds` can be deleted right after.
-The reason we did it via the file is not to leave traces in bash/shell history.
+At this point the file `creds` can be deleted.
+The reason we did it via file is not to leave creds traces in bash/shell history.

-### Two step.. config
+### Two step config

 ```bash
 vi .env